pelite376/pelite.github.io/Usability_Testing_Checkin.md

 * For negative incidents, an image and explanation of any revision implemented as a result.

 ## Revised Prototype
-PTR-

 Submit detailed images of your current paper prototype, as revised in this process.
 Include both:
-An overview image that shows your entire paper prototype.
+* An overview image that shows your entire paper prototype.
-Detailed images showing each component as you walk through your two primary tasks.
+* Detailed images showing each component as you walk through your two primary tasks.

 ## Our Plan Going Forward
 Overall, we think that we gained a lot from watching two participants, both of whom know each other, use our design, as this reflects a likely scenario of who would actually use our product.
 This is not to say, however, that singletons would never also use our design.
 For this reason, we would be interested in conducting at least one usability test with only a single individual, rather than with a group, to see if that individual would use the product differently than would a group of two or more.
 Beyond this, we still think it is more likely that a group of people who know each other are more likely to use our product, so our third usability test will, once again, be with a group of users (likely two), to iron out any final issues in our design.
 Since our first usability test ran smoothly, we plan to keep the roles as they were–– Liv as Computer, Peter as Facilitator, and Teiheim as Notetaker, so that there are no issues on our end and the study can focus on issues with the product.
 As for new approaches, we plan to set up a camera beforehand to record our users using the design, as opposed to simply recording the voices of our participants, as we had the first time.
 While it was nice to record their voices, we think it may also be useful to watch them ineract with the product on a physical level as well.